 Because

 - observers are often assumed to simplify the metric structure of data in order to produce meaningful interpretations;

 - 2. non-expansiveness guarantees good topological properties.

 The key role of observers in data analysis

 Topological and metric basics for the theory of GENEOs

 Building linear and nonlinear GENEOs

-How can we use GENEOs in applications
+How can we use GENEOs in applications?

-Some preliminary results

-SOME PRELIMINARY

-TOPOLOGICAL RESULTS

 How could we represent observers?